Crate training a puppy is a wonderful thing. Why?

 How do I account for my puppy’s growing size?

-To solve this problem, a great indoor kennel crate that I recommend is the Midwest iCrate.
+To solve this problem, a great indoor kennel crate is the Midwest iCrate.

 This metal crate comes in many different sizes for small to large dog breeds and has the option to use a divider panel inside the crate.